WillACosta/flutter_currency_micro_app/README.md

 # Features

-The project has only two features, called `:feature_conversion` and `:feature_currencies_list`, you can see more details in the [app modularization guide](#app-modularization-guide).
+The project has only two features, called `:feature_welcome` and `:feature_currencies_list`, you can see more details in the [app modularization guide](#app-modularization-guide).